 New Laws For Adopted People Born in Iowa

 Good news for people born after 1970 who were born in Iowa.
-There are new laws that take effect on January 1st, 2022 Governor Kim Reynolds signed a new Law on May 19, 2021 which will allow people who were born and adopted after 1970 to obtain their original copy of their birth certificate.
+There are new laws that went into effect on January 1st, 2022 Governor Kim Reynolds signed a new Law on May 19, 2021, which will allow people who were born and adopted after 1970 to obtain their original copy of their birth certificate.
 The way the current law is, only people born to people born prior to 1971 and to certain family members in the event that the adopted person passed away could obtain a copy of their original birth certificate.
-It is important to note that the biological parent still has the right to redact the pertinent information on the birth certificate such as their name and other identifying information and on the medical history form that the biological parent signs or fills out.
-The medical history form that the biological parent fills out is important because it contains the entire health history of the biological parent, this information can be helpful for the adopted child to see what kinds of potential health problems they may encounter because of the biological relationship between the biological parent and biological child.
-The original birth certificate is not a certified public record, it is a noncertified public record, meaning it will be printed out and will not bear a stamp or seal which certifies the genuineness of the birth certificate document.
+It is important to note that the biological parent still has the right to redact the pertinent information on the birth certificate, such as their name and other identifying information, and on the medical history form that the biological parent signs or fills out.
+The medical history form that the biological parent fills out is important because it contains the entire health history of the biological parent.
+This information can be helpful for the adopted child to see what kinds of potential health problems they may encounter because of the biological relationship between the biological parent and the biological child.
+The original birth certificate is not a certified public record.
+It is a noncertified public record, meaning it will be printed out and will not bear a stamp or seal which certifies the genuineness of the birth certificate document.
 If the biological parent has their medical history form and corrupt contact preference form on file, the person who was adopted now seeking their original birth certificate will receive copies of these forms as well as their original birth certificate.
 The copy of the birth certificate is not to be used for legal reasons.